Local Transportation While Traveling

 “Travelers are encouraged to use cost effective public transportation when available, but are authorized to rent automobiles when necessary.
 The business need for the rental car must be fully explained in the reimbursement request.”
 (Emphasis added)

 There must be a valid business need for a rental car.
 Lacking a valid business reason, documentation must be provided to show that the total cost for renting the car (rental fees, fuel, parking, tolls, etc.) is less than public transportation such as shuttles or taxis when available.
 Also, when necessary for a documented business need, travelers should whenever possible use the services of those vendors with which the University has contracted for favorable terms.
-This information is available on the Purchasing website: Vehicle Rental Agreements
+This information is available on the Purchasing website: Price Agreements

 Generally, a rental car will be allowable if the nature of the trip requires multiple trips in and around the local area, for business reasons.
 Consideration should be given, however, as to whether other options are more cost effective (taxi, for instance).
 If there is just a single business “side trip”, it may be more cost effective to utilize a taxi for that side trip, rather than incurring the cost of a rental car for the entire duration of the travel.
 If the business reason for the travel consists of a conference or similar event at a single location, with no additional local business travel, taxi or shuttle, whichever is available and most cost effective, should be used for travel from and back to the airport.
 Renting a car for purposes of traveling to restaurants, or other places of personal interest, is not appropriate.
 Employees may, of course, rent a car at their own expense for any of these purposes.

 When renting a car for University business purposes, travelers should be aware of the types of charges that are and aren’t allowable: